ECEntrics/Concordia/packages/concordia-app/src/assets/About.md

 ## Why

-Values of privacy and freedom are diminishing in modern software.
-Even more so in social media software.
-Users are now called to decide between being the product of companies that sell their personal information for gain and being shut out of the modern, digital society.
+The value of privacy, freedom of speech and democracy are diminishing in modern software.
+Even more so in social media platforms.
+Users are called to select between being the product of companies that sell their personal information and being shut out of the modern, digital society.

 Concordia, much like other projects of this kind, provides an alternative to this predicament.

 ## How

-TODO
+Concordia uses decentralized technologies, namely the Ethereum blockchain and its smart contracts, as well as the distributed database OrbitDB that's based on the decentralized network IPFS.
+These technologies make Concordia impervious to censorship and guaranty the immutability of user information and anonymity while enabling user authentication that makes trusted, direct voting possible.

+You can read more about the technological stack in Concordia's [whitepaper][concordia-whitepaper].

 ---